GuilhermeVendramini/flutter-bootstrap/README.md

 - superModuleName
 ```

-All filenames needs to follow "lowerCamelCase" prefixed with parents folders structure name (in the singular):
+All filenames needs to follow "lowerCamelCase" prefixed with parent folders structure name (in the singular):

 ```
 - superModuleName